spamegg1/spamegg1.github.io/tarski's-world/README.md

 - all the graphically relevant constants (board size, number of rows and columns etc.)
 - the description of blocks (but not the actual data)
   - things like shape, color, size, etc.
+  - This one is the confusing one.
+Should it be in Model instead?
+    - It could be in either honestly.
 - the description of formula displays
+  - receive command from Controller to redraw when formulas are evaluated.
+  - Formula evaluation does not affect data held in Model, only the display.
 - the description of the UI, buttons, etc.
 - For each description, also the mechanism to convert data to an image